ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma. Use the menu to see other pages.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.

 If your child is diagnosed with a recurrence, you and your family may experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help your family cope.
+You are encouraged to talk with your child's health care team about these feelings and ask about support services to help your family cope.
 Learn more about dealing with a recurrence.

 Although treatment is successful for many children with ependymoma, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and advanced ependymoma may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.